Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowpark/getting_started_with_snowpark.md

   ```

   For this part of the example, you should see the following output when the
-  function is preparing to upload the data.
+  method is creating the stage for the data files.

   ```console
   === Creating the stage @snowpark_demo_data ===